 Creating the exact and detailed shapes of organs and tissues in the body is challenging.

-In this case, printing technology advances aim to improve resolution and tailor materials to the tissue’s physicochemical properties.
+In this case, advances in printing technology aim to improve resolution and tailor materials to the tissue’s physicochemical properties.

 The integration of nanomaterials into bioinks and the crosslinking of peptide-based structures are expected to result in more complex and functional tissues.